JFerrettUK/calculator/README.md

-This calculator will perform all the basic functions expected, such as add, subtract, and divide.
+This calculator performs the basic functions with each input of number pairs being evaluated at a time, such as add, subtract, and divide.